The Rt Hon Dominic Grieve QC MP

 I am pleased that CPS was able to achieve these goals and has maintained a steady overall improvement in conviction rates particularly in areas such as sexual offences and domestic violence.
 It was also a privilege to be able to work in Cabinet and on the National Security Council to help ensure our nation’s safety.
 I am happy in having been part of a government that has achieved much in restoring our economic wellbeing and protecting our security.
 My work has required me to travel widely, to build cooperative international relationships to improve the fight against serious crime and terrorism.

-I have also as Attorney General been involved in ensuring that the balance of freedom of expression against that of the right to a fair trial is observed by the press; that a fresh inquest took place over the Hillsborough disaster and that unduly lenient sentences were reviewed by the Court of Appeal.
+As Attorney General I was also involved in ensuring that the balance of freedom of expression against that of the right to a fair trial is observed by the press; that a fresh inquest took place over the Hillsborough disaster and that unduly lenient sentences were reviewed by the Court of Appeal.
 This aspect of my work had to be free of all party political considerations.

 Since leaving ministerial office I have concentrated on the current debate on balancing civil liberties and human rights with security.
 I believe this can be achieved, while honouring our international obligations under the European Convention of Human rights and I will continue to promote this.